anegg0/gr0wing-hugo/content/posts/2014-02-02-buddhism-absolute-beginners-tutorial.md

 #### &#8211; The crew:

 What I mean by the crew is the Buddhist followers you&#8217;re going to practice with.
-They matter, you&#8217;ll like them or not, it totally depends on your personality, but bear in mind that Buddhism is not meant to be always practiced on your own: you need the support of a &#8220;Sangha&#8221; (spiritual community) to progress on that path.
+They matter, you&#8217;ll like them or not, it totally depends on your personality, but bear in mind that Buddhism is not meant to be always practiced on your own: you need the support of a "Sangha" (spiritual community) to progress on that path.
 Ideally they&#8217;ll inspire and advise you, they&#8217;ll be there as friends who share a common interest for Buddhism.

 After meeting with the beginners and the seniors ask yourself: would you gladly spend a few hours every months with them?
 See what answer you come up with, that&#8217;s already a clue whether you belong to this group or not.